jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 Integration tests are REQUIRED to test the real adapter against the real 3rd party vendor systems, using real configuration, to ensure that the adapter works as designed.

-These integration tests are different than others, in many ways:
+These integration tests are different from others, in many ways:

 1. They are of a different category called "Integration.External"
 2. They should not be executed frequently by the team, like other integration tests are, since they are testing against real 3rd party systems, can be slow, can be rate limited, and can incur costs to your organization (depending on the 3rd party system, and pricing).